cheukhimma/Homework2/README.md

 1. Write a query to return just the check officerId and the topCharge.

+SELECT OFFICERED, TOPCHARGE FROM ARRESTS;

 2. Rewrite the query from exercise 1 so that the topCharge will appear as the first column in your query results.
+SELECT TOPCHARGE, OFFICERED FROM ARRESTS;

 3. Using the arrests table, write a query to return all the unique topCharges.
+SELECT DISTINCT TOPCHARGES FROM ARRESTS;

 Use the doubleAgents table to answer the following questions.